-Macmillan brought us together, we had loads of fun cracking the codes. and and a second
+Macmillan brought us together, we had loads of fun cracking the codes.

 Adapting our existing fundraising opportunities

 We knew we had to adapt our activities fast to maximise income and keep engaging supporters during 2020.
 We ran modified events throughout the year with great results.